soylent/offstream/README.md

 - Streams are recorded as is, without re-transcoding.
 - Recordings are never muted.
 - Ads are optional.
-- You can run it on Heroku (completely free) or your own server.
+- You can run it on Heroku (completely free) or locally.
 - Recordings are stored on IPFS.
 - RSS feed of all recordings is available.
 It can be consumed by youtube-dl, VLC, and other feed readers.